arvind-prabhu259/arvind-prabhu259/README.md

 ### Hi there 👋
-I am a 3rd year at NITK Suratkal.
+I am a currently a 3rd year B.Tech IT at NITK Suratkal.
-I am currently learning about and implementing Deep Neural Networks and other ML related concepts.
+I am passionate about:
+- Machine Learning
+- Cloud systems
+- Artificial Intelligence
+- Computer Vision
+- And many others!
 <!--
 **arvind-prabhu259/arvind-prabhu259** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.